Lexicon Devil: Reissues and re-recordings

 Long out of print in its original form, the Lexicon Devil EP would reappear in 1981 as part of the Germs' posthumous 12-inch vinyl disc EP What We Do Is Secret, as well as included on the band's 1993 compilation album (MIA): The Complete Anthology.

 In October 1978, a faster second version of "Lexicon Devil", this time with Bolles on drums, who gave the song a harder and more manic drive, was recorded for the Germs' first and only studio album, (GI), released in 1979.

 A limited edition of the original EP, authorized by Warner Music Group (longtime owners of Slash Records' catalog) was released for Record Store Day 2017 by Australian label Blank Recording Co., reproducing the various different color sleeves and also presenting a colored vinyl edition.

 Cover versions

 Southern California punk band D.I. covered "Lexicon Devil" for their 1994 album State of Shock.

 Also in 1994, the German record label Bitzcore released Strange Notes!: A Germs Cover Compilation, featuring versions of "Lexicon Devil" and "No God", delivered by the Freeze and Final Conflict, respectively.

 The 1996 tribute album to the Germs, A Small Circle of Friends, featured cover versions of "Lexicon Devil", "Circle One", and "No God", rendered by the Melvins, the Holez (Hole featuring Pat Smear), and D Generation, respectively.

+In 2025, North Carolina based hardcore punk band Circle Five covered "Lexicon Devil" for their EP (NC).
+The record further paid tribute to the artwork of the (GI) album.

-Appearances in other media
+Appearances in videogames

 In 2013, "Lexicon Devil" was included in the video game Grand Theft Auto V, for its reproduction through the in-game radio station Channel X. Similarly, the sped-up version of the song was featured on the soundtrack for the 2004 video game Tony Hawk's Underground 2.